 This can be a drawback, as 3rd party apps usually come with extra monthly or usage costs and can affect your store’s speed.

-However, if you work with professional Shopify developers, you can get expert advice on how to select the Shopify apps that are best for you.
+However, if you work with professional Shopify developers, you can get expert advice on how to select the apps that are best for you.

 BigCommerce has fewer limitations when it comes to SEO than Shopify.

+Out of the box, Shopify has basic SEO functionalities that can be extended with 3rd party apps from the App Store.
 However, Shopify faces certain issues with regard to technical SEO customization and more particularly with the structure of its product page URLs, since they can’t be fully edited.

-• In comparison, BigCommerce comes equipped with the ability to optimize and rewrite URLs manually and automatically to fit new product names.
+In comparison, BigCommerce comes equipped with the ability to optimize and rewrite URLs manually and automatically to fit new product names.

-• Moreover, BigCommerce has ‘rich snippets’ or microdata built into product pages which modify your search result appearance.
+Moreover, BigCommerce has ‘rich snippets’ or microdata built into product pages which modify your search result appearance.
 You can also use rich snippets on Shopify but you’ll need to use an app from its store.

-• Both Shopify and BigCommerce use CDN networks and have features for automatic image compression, which helps your store’s speed and performance.
+Both Shopify and BigCommerce use CDN networks and have features for automatic image compression, which helps your store’s speed and performance.

 Overall, BigCommerce is better in SEO functionalities out of the box and offers greater flexibility with URLs.